PeterMorrison1/Open-Podcast/README.md

 # Open-Podcast

+This project is no longer worked on (probably doesn't even run on Android anymore), it is just being left up to see my previous projects

 The Open-Podcast project was created by me due to a passion for podcasts, and a desire to create a podcast app on Android that was free and not bloated with ads.
 Since I am a student the project was unable to be worked on as much as I wanted around August-December.
 There are planned updates for